 Public radio station WHYY recently took an in-depth look into aphasia that featured interviews with experts from MossRehab’s Aphasia Center and members of its “Conversation Cafes.”

-“While there are no guarantees about where you will end up in your recovery, opportunities for rehabilitation and opportunities for improving and increasing communication skills are lifelong,” Aphasia Center Clinical Director Sharon Antonucci, PhD, told the radio show The Pulse.
+“While there are no guarantees about where you will end up in your recovery, opportunities for rehabilitation and opportunities for improving and increasing communication skills are lifelong,” Aphasia Center Director Sharon Antonucci, PhD, told the radio show The Pulse.
 Antonucci emphasized that recovery from aphasia can continue years after a stroke.
 Continue Reading

 During stroke rehabilitation, therapists and physicians traditionally start patients with simple skills and then slowly build to more complex activities.
 The idea is to begin slowly and move to more demanding activities as the patient seems ready.
 Is there a more effective approach?